fmlab-iis/Pregel/README.md

 ### K-Core

 The [k-core](en.wikipedia.org/wiki/K-core) of a graph is the subgraph in which all vertices have degree of at least k.
 The [Okapi](https://github.com/grafos-ml/okapi) library implements a k-core finding algorithm described in [Using Pregel-like Large Scale Graph Processing Frameworks for Social Network Analysis (ASONAM '12)](http://dl.acm.org/citation.cfm?id=2457085).
 The algorithm iteratively removes vertices with degrees less than k, and stops when there is no vertex to remove.
 At the end of the execution, the remaining graph represents the k-core.
 It is possible that the result is an empty graph.

+### Social Capital Value

+[This project](https://github.com/dhruv-shr/GASSocCAp) provides a Giraph implementation of the algorithm presented in [Social Capital: The Power of Influencers in Networks (AAMAS 2013)](http://systemg.research.ibm.com/papers/T3.3-social-capital-power-of-influencers.pdf) to compute the social capital values for nodes in social networks.

+### Frequent Pattern Mining
+[This project](https://github.com/dhruv-sharma/distributed-fpm) provides a Giraph implementation of the [APriori algorithm](https://en.wikipedia.org/wiki/Apriori_algorithm) for frequent pattern mining.
+The [Spark MLlib](https://spark.apache.org/docs/latest/mllib-frequent-pattern-mining.html) implements some frequent pattern mining algorithms without using GraphX.

+### Facility Location

+[This project](https://github.com/gvrkiran/giraph-facility-location) provides a Giraph implementation of the Facility Location Algorithm described in [Scalable Facility Location for Massive Graphs on Pregel-like Systems (CIKM 2015)](http://dl.acm.org/citation.cfm?id=2806508).

 <!--
 ### Jaccard